zetaops/ulakbus-ui/docs/new/UI_APP.md

 #### Form Field Specifications
-`label`, `name`, `value`, `disabled`, `default`, `min` and `max` are keywords to handle field data which are too clear what each of them is for.
+`label`, `name`, `value`, `disabled`, `default`, `min` and `max` are keywords to handle field attributes which are too clear what each of them is for.

 Field types are:

 ##### `string` corresponds to input element.

+`default` is null.

 ```json
 {
   "label": "Product Name",